decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ### ProofVerify

-ProofVerify checks if a signature proof of knowledge is valid given the proof, the signer's public key, a vector of revealed messages, a vector with the indices of these revealed messages, and the presentation header used in ProofGen.
+This operation checks that a proof is valid for a header, vector of revealed messages (along side their corresponding originally index position when signed) and presentation header against a public key (PK).

 ```
-result = ProofVerify(proof, PK, (msg_i1,..., msg_iR), (H_1,..., H_L), RevealedIndexes, header, ph)
+result = ProofVerify(PK, proof, ph, header, (msg_i1,..., msg_iR), RevealedIndexes, (H_1,..., H_L))

 Inputs:

-- proof, octet string.
+- PK (REQUIRED), an octet string of the form outputted by the SkToPk operation.
-- PK, octet string in output form from SkToPk.
+- proof (REQUIRED), an octet string of the form outputted by the ProofGen operation.
+- ph (REQUIRED), octet string.
+- header (OPTIONAL), an optional octet string containing context and application specific information.
+If not supplied, it defaults to an empty string.
-- msg_i1,..., msg_iR, octet strings.
+- msg_i1,..., msg_iR (OPTIONAL), octet strings.
 The revealed messages in input to ProofGen.
+- RevealedIndexes (OPTIONAL), vector of unsigned integers.
+Indexes of revealed messages.
-- H_1,..., H_L, points of G1.
+- H_1,..., H_L (OPTIONAL), points of G1.
 The generators in input to Sign.
-- RevealedIndexes, vector of unsigned integers.
-Indexes of revealed messages.
-- header, an optional octet string containing context and application specific
-          information.
-If not supplied, it defaults to an empty string.
-- ph, octet string

 Parameters:

-- Ciphersuite_ID, octet string.
+- Ciphersuite_ID (REQUIRED), octet string.
 The unique ID of the ciphersuite.
-- H_s, point of G1.
+- H_s (REQUIRED), point of G1.
 The generator for the blinding value of the signature.
-- H_d, point of G1.
+- H_d (REQUIRED), point of G1.
 The generator used to sign the signature domain.

 Outputs: